stevemussmann/admixturePipeline/README.md

 [![DOI](https://zenodo.org/badge/96546673.svg)](https://zenodo.org/badge/latestdoi/96546673)

 # AdmixPipe v3: A Method for Parsing and Filtering VCF Files for Admixture Analysis
-A pipeline that accepts a VCF file to run through Admixture
+A pipeline that accepts VCF and PLINK files to run through Admixture

 ## Citing AdmixPipe
 AdmixPipe v2.0 is published in BMC Bioinformatics.
 A manuscript is currently in preparation for v3.0.
 For now, you should cite the publication below if you use any part of this pipeline:

 S.M.
 Mussmann, M.R.
 Douglas, T.K.
 Chafin, M.E.
 Douglas 2020.
 AdmixPipe: population analyses in ADMIXTURE for non-model organisms.
 BMC Bioinformatics 21:337.
 DOI: 10.1186/s12859-020-03701-4

-## IMPORTANT NOTE ON v3.0 (30-January-2022)
+## IMPORTANT NOTE ON v3.0 (updated 10-October-2022)

 The remainder of this README.md file details documentation for AdmixPipe v3.0, which has several "behind the scenes" changes, bug fixes, and enhancements to existing modules.
 Two new modules have also been developed for the following purposes:
 1) automatic submission of admixturePipeline.py output to the CLUMPAK website.
 2) assessment of the best K using the evalAdmix package (http://www.popgen.dk/software/index.php/EvalAdmix).

 Some of the outputs from AdmixPipe v2.0 are not compatible with the v3.0 scripts because I use json files to track data and file names from early parts of the pipeline that are needed in some of the later modules.
 If you need to use the v2.0 scripts for any reason, they are still available from the prior releases on this page (v2.0.2 was the final release of AdmixPipe v2.0).

 Other important notes for v3.0:
 1) whereas AdmixPipe v2.0 was backward compatible with Python 2.7.x, v3.0+ requires Python 3.